jamespineiro/cs320-team-a-ardvark-/documentation/README.md

-Here’s what’s missing or that you’ll need to fill in before you submit/publish the README:
+Here’s what’s missing or what we’ll need to fill in before we submit/publish the README:

 Repository name and URL (replace placeholder in the clone command).